Paresh Mokashi: Feature films

-The film was selected as India's official entry to 82nd Academy Awards in the Best Foreign Language Film category along with 62nd British Academy Film Awards and 66th Golden Globe Awards but was not listed among the final five nominations.
 Mokashi's next feature film Elizabeth Ekadashi was released on 14 November 2014.
+It revolved around kids growing up in poverty who have to sell off their bicycle to make the ends meet.
 The film received critical acclaim and commercial success and was selected as the opening film of 'Indian Panorama' at The International Film Festival of India (IFFI).
-The film won National Film Award for Best Children's Film at the 62nd National Film Awards in 2015.
+Along with the Tamil film Kaaka Muttai, the film won National Film Award for Best Children's Film at the 62nd National Film Awards in 2015.
+His next directorial, the romantic comedy Chi Va Chi Sau Ka (2017), starred Lalit Prabhakar and Mrinmayee Godbole.
+Ganesh Matkari of Pune Mirror was unimpressed with the film as "not Paresh Mokashi’s best work till date," but found it "reasonably amusing".
+Following a 5-year hiatus, Mokashi returned to film with the dark comedy Vaalvi, about a husband (Swapnil Joshi) planning to murder his mentally unstable wife (Anita Date-Kelkar).
+Nandini Ramnath of Scroll.in was appreciative of Mokashi's direction and wrote, "The pitch-perfect cast has just the right attitude to a movie that invites us to consider the depth of human depravity and instead gives us an efficient and effective cruel comedy, as bloodless as it is ruthless".

 Other work

 After Mokashi's film competed for Academy Awards, in July 2010, he launched Shailaja Dekhmukh's Marathi book "...And The Oscar Goes To..." about Academy award-winning films and its history.
 In January 2011, he inaugurated 5th National Book Exhibition at Nagpur and mentioned that if he hadn't read Dadasaheb Phalke's biography in 2005, he would not have made the film.
 In March 2011, UTV World Movies launched a short film contest, "Premier: The Short Film Festival", for amateur and professional film makers.
 Mokashi was on the jury panel along with writer-director Sooni Taraporevala and director Raj Kumar Gupta.
 The top three winners were given a chance to work with Mokashi.
 In November 2011, Mokashi was made part of Disney and PVR Cinemas' joint initiative "My City My Parks", which focused on encouraging children about urban greenery.
 Mokashi inaugurated the event along with Bollywood actor Abhay Deol and director Amole Gupte.
 The child participants of the event were asked to create a project on the topic of environmental conservation, in the form of a film, photo-journal, murals or a theatre performance.
 Gupte and Mokashi also worked as mentors for the shortlisted participants.